-Cleaning is a very time-consuming process and for some of us, it is “I won’t be able to sleep this weekend” kind of task.
-Therefore, it is rather advisable to use mattress covers than starting all over this process of cleaning every month.
+Cleaning is a very time-consuming process and for some of us, it is an “I won’t be able to sleep this weekend” kind of task.
+Therefore, it is rather advisable to use mattress covers than repeat this process of cleaning every month.

 Apply a mattress protector or mattress pads.
 A mattress protector is a plastic case that covers the mattress like a duvet.
 It comes with a zipper; thus, it completely seals the mattress and protects it from spills, dust, dirt, stains, and even bed bugs.
 This also prevents allergens and moisture to seep into the mattress.
 Get it now to save your mattress from future spills!

 Tips for Keeping the Mattress Clean for a Longer Time

 - Vacuum the mattress to suck up dust mites once a month.
 Make use of a crevice tool to get into tight spots.

 - To get rid of odors, sprinkle baking soda on the mattress first and let it sit for 10 minutes.

 - Change the sheets at least once a week to prevent dead skin—and its ramifications, such as dust mites—from building up on the bed.

 - Flip your mattress every three months.
 If it’s a pillow-top mattress, rotate it from top to bottom every six months.
 This prevents depression in the mattress after long use.